Ontotext-AD/terraform-azure-graphdb/README.md

 virtual_network_name = "existing_vnet"
 ```

-**Deploying without Application Gateway**
+**Deploying GraphDB with External Application Gateway and Custom Context Path**

-You can deploy GraphDB without creating Application Gateway in order to use your own.
-To do that there are some steps to do:
+You can deploy GraphDB without creating a new Application Gateway, allowing you to use your existing one.
+Additionally, you can configure a custom context path for your application.
+To do this, follow these steps:

 Prerequisites:
 Resource Group: A resource group should already be created.